discretize/discretize-guides/fractals/shattered-observatory/index.md

 <Grid>
 <GridItem sm="7">
 Skorvald the Shattered is the first boss in the Shattered Observatory fractal.
-Be sure to take the *Mistlock Singularity* after accepting the Harbringer's challenge, stack <Boon name="might"/> on the platform below and start the encounter by activating the orb in the center of the platform.
+Be sure to take the *Mistlock Singularity* after accepting the Harbringer's challenge, stack <Boon name="might"/>, <Boon name="quickness"/> and <Boon name="Alacrity"/> on the platform below and start the encounter by activating the orb in the center of the platform.
 </GridItem>

 <GridItem sm="5">